hrbrtolvzjr/SQL_Project_Data_Job_Analysis/README.md

 ORDER BY
     salary_year_avg DESC
 ```
-Here's the breakdown of the the most demand skills for data analysts in 2023:
+Here's the breakdown of the skills with top paying salaries for data analysts in 2023:
 - **SQL** is leading with a bold count of 8.
 - **Python** follows closely with a bold count of 7.
 - **Tableau** is also highly sought after, with a bold count of 6.